ucfacmw/ucfacmw.org/content/authors/jaralliesse/_index.md

 ---
 # Display name
-title: Jonathan Dieu
+title: Jaralliesse Bastida
-weight: 1
+weight: 2
 # Username (this should match the folder name)
 authors:
-- jon
+- jaralliesse

 # Is this the primary user of the site?
 superuser: false
 # Role/position
-role: President
+role: Secretary

 # Organizations/Affiliations
 organizations: